nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Hybrid:** Pertaining to the hybrid nature of the material composition, combining different types of materials at the nanoscopic level.

-### Expanded Definition and Usage\nNanohybrids are pivotal in advancing material technology, enabling the development of lightweight yet strong materials for aerospace, energy-efficient components in electronics, and high-capacity systems in energy storage.
+### Expanded Definition and Usage:
+Nanohybrids are pivotal in advancing material technology, enabling the development of lightweight yet strong materials for aerospace, energy-efficient components in electronics, and high-capacity systems in energy storage.
 These materials combine the beneficial traits of different nanomaterials, such as graphene's conductivity and carbon nanotubes' strength, with the structural integrity of bulk materials, leading to innovations that drive performance and efficiency in numerous industrial sectors.
 Additionally, their customizable nature allows for specific tuning of properties to meet the unique demands of diverse applications, from automotive to biomedical engineering.